Have you been bitten by a dog?

 What To Do After Being Bit

-Dog bites can lead to permanent scars, disfigurement, and emotional trauma, leaving some victims fearful of dogs for years.
-Washington State law provides strong protections for dog bite victims, but knowing what steps to take is crucial.
+Dog bites can result in permanent scarring, disfigurement, and emotional trauma.
+Washington State law provides strong protections for dog bite victims, but knowing what steps to take immediately can make a big difference.

 Six things you should do after getting bit are: